gfagerlind/jenkins-opinionated/README.md

 * Creating multiple jobs,
 * Running multiple jenkins instances,
 * Writing or using more exotic plugins.
+### define and verify your CI dependency tree without jenkins
+By using a pattern similar to [reg.sh](./reg.sh)/[reg.mak](./reg.mak), you can allow the developers to add new tests, rules for when and where those tests should be run, and be able to verify, locally, that they indeed got it right.

 ### some less opinionated features
 * [credentials](top.groovy#L4)
 * [dynamic parameters](libs/DeclareParameter.groovy)